isu-digital/digitalcollections.lib/pages/about.md

 {:.text-center}

 {% capture disclaimer %}
 ***Please Note***: Digital collections materials come from a broad range of sources and time periods.
 Some of these materials may be offensive, disrespectful, or contain negative stereotypes.
 Their presence should be viewed and considered within their historical context.
-They do not represent the views of Iowa State University or the Library, which strives to create and maintain a welcoming and inclusive environment.
+They do not represent the views of Iowa State University or the Library, which strives to create and maintain a welcoming environment.
 {% endcapture %}
 {% include feature/alert.html text=disclaimer color="warning" %}{:.narrow-content}